-- Dr Colin Fink and Dr James Barnett are collaborating with Dr Leopold Georgi of the Technical University of Berlin and others in the EU in an EU H2020 PoC-ID Grant Agreement No 634415.
+- Professor Colin Fink and Dr James Barnett are collaborating with Dr Leopold Georgi of the Technical University of Berlin and others in the EU in an EU H2020 PoC-ID Grant Agreement No 634415.
 The aim of the grant to show a proof of principle for the creation of sophisticated electronic near patient testing devices for the rapid diagnosis of infectious disease.
 The two organisms mooted to be used for the initial study are Respiratory Syncytial Virus in nasopharyngeal aspirates /swabs and Enterovirus in whole blood specimens.